Clinical pharmacology and pharmacokinetics: questions and answers

 Following the publication of revised version of the Guideline on the investigation of bioequivalence (CPMP/QWP/EWP/1401/98 Rev.1) this paragraph raised several questions from interested parties.
 The reason for this interest was twofold.
 Firstly, the new guideline gives more emphasis to replicate design trials and evaluation of such trials is a more complex task compared to a conventional two-period two sequence crossover trial.
 Secondly, the current standard for the analysis of replicate design trials is a likelihood-based linear mixed model with random subject effects.

 The question of whether to use fixed or random effects is not important for the standard two period, two sequence (2×2) crossover trial.
 In section 4.1.8 of the guideline it is stated that “subjects in a crossover trial who do not provide evaluable data for both of the test and reference products should not be included.”
 Provided this is followed the confidence intervals for the information effect will be the same regardless of whether fixed or random effects are used.

 Therefore all that remains to be discussed is the analysis method for replicate designs.
 In section 2 three models for analysing data from replicate bioequivalence trials are considered.
-To illustrate these approaches, in section 3 data from a four-period unbalanced study (see data set I, Annex I ) and data from a three-period balanced study (data set II, Annex I ) were analysed using different statistical models and computer programs ( Annex II ).
+To illustrate these approaches, in section 3 data from a four-period unbalanced study (see data set I, Annex I ) and data from a three-period balanced study (data set II, Annex I ) were analysed using different statistical models and computer programs ( Annex II and Annex III ).